caiorss/Emacs-Elisp-Programming/README.md

 The code below sets the following key bindings:

--   `C-x Ce` to Send the last Sexp to clojure repl.
+-   C-x C-e to Send the last Sexp to clojure repl.
--   `C-c =`  to Send the definition to the repl, it sends the outermost s-expression to the repl regardless where is the cursor.
+-   C-c =   to Send the definition to the repl, it sends the outermost s-expression to the repl regardless where is the cursor.
--   `C-c C-p` Send a region to the repl.
+-   C-c C-p Send a region to the repl.
+-   C-up  Goes to the next input in the shell
+-   C-down Goes to the previous input the shell
+-   C-c C-l Opens the command history.

 ```lisp
 (progn